v-rajagt/IntuneDocs/intune/protect/software-updates-ios.md

 # required metadata

 title: Configure iOS software update policies in Microsoft Intune - Azure | Microsoft Docs
-description: In Microsoft Intune, create or add a configuration policy to restrict when software updates automatically install on iOS devices managed or supervised by Intune.
+description: In Microsoft Intune, create or add a configuration policy to restrict when software updates automatically install on iOS devices.
 You can choose the date and time when updates aren't installed.
 You can also assign this policy to groups, users, or devices, and check for any installation failures.
 keywords:
 author: brenduns
 ms.author: brenduns